TORCELLO

 dome was substituted by wooden coverage.

-- In the two Council Palaces and in the
+- In the two Council Palaces and in the Archives, you

-(Lapidary) discovered during archaeological digs carried
+discovered during archaeological digs carried out on the

-out on the island and the History Museum of Estuario.
+island and the History Museum of Estuario

 |